QUANTUMS453/Python-problems-tbs/README.md

 find problems in PTBS.txt

-the answers are in seperate files
+the answers are in seperate files named with the problem name